See Pogo Park’s vision for the future of the Iron Triangle neighborhood in this three minute video:

 We hired and train a team of 11 local residents – all parents! – to design, build, and now manage these two parks themselves.

-We aim to use the transformation of Elm Playlot and Harbour-8 Park as a vehicle to improve the health of 5,000 of at-risk children living in the Iron Triangle neighborhood.
+We aim to use the transformation of Elm Playlot and Harbour-8 Park as a vehicle to improve the health of 5,000 of at-risk children living in Richmond’s Iron Triangle neighborhood.